amecava/ndtm-simulator/README.md

 # Non-deterministic Turing machine simulator

-Implementation in standard C (libc) of a non-deterministic Turing machine, in the single tape variant, that accepts or rejects strings based on a given set of transitions.
+Implementation in C, using only the standard library (libc) and the base runtime, of a non-deterministic Turing machine, in the single tape variant, that accepts or rejects strings based on a given set of transitions.

 ## Usage